newlandsvalley/musicrest/README.markdown

 #### _Genres and Rhythms_

 Although MusicRest is potentially useful for any genre of music, the current release is restricted to four - _Irish, Scandi, Scottish_ and _Klezmer_.
-Each genre is configured with a set of standard rhythms for the genre - for example, whilst Irish uses _jigs, reels, hornpipes_ etc., Scandi uses _polska, marsch, schottis_ etc.  Tunes in each genre are kept in separate collections; when posting a new tune, you must supply an appropriate rhythm (ABC's  _M_ header).
+Each genre is configured with a set of standard rhythms for the genre - for example, whilst Irish uses _jigs, reels, hornpipes_ etc., Scandi uses _polska, marsch, schottis_ etc.  Tunes in each genre are kept in separate collections; when posting a new tune, you must supply an appropriate rhythm (ABC's  _R_ header).

 #### _URL Scheme_